Death of John O'Keefe: Impact on the community

-Local journalist Aidan Kearney covered the case extensively on his website under the headline "Canton Cover-up" after the defense released their affidavit in April 2023.
-The case had received little media attention until Kearney began covering the case; he went to Canton, filmed himself confronting witnesses and posted the videos onto YouTube.
-Kearney was indicted on eight counts of witness intimidation, three counts of conspiracy to intimidate witnesses and five counts of picketing a witness in December 2023.
+Local journalist Aidan Kearney covered the case extensively on his website under the headline "Canton Cover-up" after the defense released its affidavit in April 2023.
+The case had received little media attention until Kearney began covering it; he went to Canton, filmed himself confronting witnesses and posted the videos on YouTube.
+Kearney was indicted on eight counts of witness intimidation, three counts of conspiracy to intimidate witnesses, and five counts of picketing a witness in December 2023.
 In February 2024, he was also indicted on two new charges of harassing a witness and intercepting wire or oral communication.
 Kearney pleaded not guilty.

-The O'Keefe case caused divisions in Canton as residents debated whether O'Keefe was killed by Read, or whether Read was framed by police.
+The O'Keefe case caused divisions in Canton as residents debated whether Read killed O'Keefe or was framed.
 Social tensions and family feuds have reportedly been inflamed by the case.
-Following Kearney's coverage, a "rolling rally" of around fifty cars in support of the coverup theory drove through Canton in July 2023, stopping at the homes of key figures relating to the case and protesting via bullhorn.
+Following Kearney's coverage, a "rolling rally" of around 50 cars in support of the coverup theory drove through Canton in July 2023, stopping at the homes of key figures relating to the case and protesting via bullhorn.
 During the first trial, several Canton residents who supported Read spoke at Canton select board meetings, confronting Chris Albert and calling for accountability; three of them said their lawns were later vandalized with bleach balloons.

 Near the end of the first trial, Kearney was dining with his girlfriend at C.F.
 McCarthy's, one of the bars O'Keefe and Read went to, and got into a confrontation outside with several people, one of whom was close to the Albert and Proctor families.
 Two people were later charged with the assault and battery of Kearney.
 Shortly after the first trial, Kearney found a dead turtle hanging outside his parents' home in Worcester, and local police investigated the incident as harassment and animal cruelty.